 With that, also compare your budget against the pricing plans provided.
 Lastly, many tools have trial and demo versions.
 You can use multiple tools to know which one is easy to use for you.

 Have a proper mix of all the parameters, and you will automatically be able to find the best AI detector for you.

 Wrapping Up: Top AI Content Detectors (2023)

 Google, on many occasions, has clearly stated that it considers AI-generated content low-quality.
 Therefore, pure AI content is against Google’s webmaster guidelines.
 Recently, John Mueller, Google’s Search Advocate, again asserted that AI-generated content is spam.
-Therefore it’s prudent to check your content for originality before publishing it on your website.
+Therefore, checking your content for originality before publishing it on your website is prudent.

 It depends on your requirements.
 There are both paid and free AI text detectors available.
 However, if you are all in for accuracy, I think there’s no better tool than originality.ai.
-In case you are looking for a free tool, content at scale and sapling.ai is worth considering.
+If you are looking for a free tool, content at Scale and sapling.ai is worth considering.
 While the former is more geared toward accuracy, the latter is committed to AI text detection for all NLP-based models.

 In all likelihood, Google can detect AI content.
 Its webmaster guidelines explicitly iterate that AI content is low quality and spam.
 Therefore it’s safe to assume it must have placed mechanisms to detect AI content.